composer/composer/doc/02-libraries.md

 ## Light-weight distribution packages

 Including the tests and other useless information like .travis.yml in distributed packages is not a good idea.

-Portable-per-project-configuration `.gitattributes` file is a git specific file like `.gitignore` also living at the root directory of your library.
-Moreover it overrides local and global configuration (`.git/config` and `~/.gitconfig` respectively) when present and tracked by git.
+The `.gitattributes` file is a git specific file like `.gitignore` also living at the root directory of your library.
+It overrides local and global configuration (`.git/config` and `~/.gitconfig` respectively) when present and tracked by git.

 Use `.gitattributes` to prevent unwanted files from bloating the zip distribution packages.

     // .gitattributes
     Tests/ export-ignore